hafizsameer11/colala-api/PHONE_REQUEST_API_GUIDE.md

-# 📞 Phone Number Request API Guide
+# 📞 Phone Number Request API Guide (Notification-Based)

 ## Overview

-This system allows buyers to request phone numbers from sellers through the chat system.
-The seller can then approve or decline the request, and if approved, the phone number is shared via chat message.
+This system allows buyers to request phone numbers from sellers through a notification-based system.
+When a buyer requests a phone number, the seller receives a notification.
+If approved, the buyer receives a notification with the embedded phone number.

 ---